moredip/blog.thepete.net/source/_posts/2017-11-06-continuous-delivery-for-static-websites.markdown

 yarn test -- --coverage
 ```

 Our script starts with a [shebang](https://bash.cyberciti.biz/guide/Shebang) which indicates that this script should be run using the `sh` interpreter.
-We use `set -e` to ensure that any individual failure within the script will cause th entire script to fail.
+We use `set -e` to ensure that any individual failure within the script will cause the entire script to fail.
 We use `set -u` to ensure that we fail fast if our script contains references to undeclared variables.
 See [this awesome blog post](http://redsymbol.net/articles/unofficial-bash-strict-mode/) for more details on these flags, along with additional tricks for creating safer shell scripts.

 With our scripting administrivia out of the way, the next line in our script runs `yarn install` to install our application's dependencies.
 Then we run `yarn test` to actually execute our automated tests, using a `--coverage` flag to also capture code coverage information.